 This produces two files in the current directory: futlib.c and futlib.h.
-If we wish (and are on a Unix system), we can then compile futlib.c to an object file like this:
+If we wish (and are on a Unix system), we can then compile futlib.c to a shared library like this:

 '''

-$ gcc futlib.c -c
+$ gcc dotprod.c -o libdotprod.so -fPIC -shared

 '''

-This produces a file futlib.o that can then be linked with the main application.
-Details of how to link the generated code with other C code is highly system-dependent, and outside the scope of this manual.
-On Unix, we can simply add futlib.o to the final compiler or linker command line:
+However, details of how to link the generated code with other C code is highly system-dependent, and outside the scope of this manual.